 Cover for dependants

-Your dependent children and spouse/recognised partner (depending on his/her income) can also be covered under the ECB’s plan without any additional cost to you.
+Your dependent children and spouse/recognised partner (depending on his/her income) can also be covered under the ECB’s plan.
 It is not possible to cover further family members or other dependants under the ECB’s plan.

 Participation in the ECB’s accident insurance scheme is compulsory for all ECB staff members.
 It provides 24-hour worldwide cover against all work and non-work related accidents.
 The insurance also covers accidental death and disability benefits.